label32/LootProtect/README.md

 - A schedule can be set to disable/enable the plugin throughout the actual or in-game time and day.

-Note that this is not damage control, only access to contents.
+Note that this is not damage control, only access to contents and pickup of entities.

 ### Commands (for admin)
   - /lp